ember-learn/ember-blog/content/the-ember-times-issue-60.md

 ## [A wizard to create Ember projects ✨‍](https://github.com/gossi/ember-cli-create)

-[@Gossi](https://github.com/gossi) released `ember-cli-create`, a project that allows you to create new Ember projects using a simple UI.
+[@Gossi](https://github.com/gossi) released `ember-cli-create`, a project that allows you to create new Ember projects using a UI.

 It visually provides options to choose from when generating the scaffold, for example: